LogtalkDotOrg/logtalk3/manuals/_sources/devtools/diagrams.rst.txt

 The option ``omit_path_prefixes(Prefixes)`` with a non-empty list of prefixes should preferably be used together with the option ``directory_paths(true)`` when generating library or file diagrams that reference external libraries or files.
+To confirm the exact default options used by each type of diagram, send the ``default_options/1`` message to the diagram object.

 Be sure to set the ``source_data`` flag ``on`` before compiling the libraries or files for which you want to generated diagrams.